World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday Play

 Spain have been uncharacteristically shaky at the back throughout the tournament.

-Keeping Cristiano Ronaldo quiet is difficult job at the best of times, but it was of little surprise they conceded three goals against Portugal—all scored by the main man himself, naturally—given the way they defended.
+Keeping Cristiano Ronaldo quiet is difficult job at the best of times, but it was of little surprise they conceded three goals against Portugal—all scored by the main man himself—given the way they defended.

-Nacho was careless in his attempt to tackle Ronaldo that resulted in a penalty, David De Gea let what should have been a routine stop squirm past him, and Gerard Pique took a leaf out of Nacho's book when he gave Ronaldo the chance to take a free-kick from 25 yards in the 88th minute.
+Nacho was careless in his attempt to tackle Ronaldo that resulted in a fourth-minute penalty.
+David De Gea let what should have been a routine stop squirm past him.
+And Gerard Pique took a leaf out of Nacho's book when he gave Ronaldo the chance to take a free-kick from 25 yards out in the 88th minute.

-They were rarely tested by Iran, but even Morocco caused them problems as they scored twice.
-Squawka's Muhammad Butt noted their struggles:
+They were rarely tested by Iran, but even Morocco caused them problems, scoring twice.
+Squawka's Muhammad Butt noted La Roja's struggles:

 Muhammad Butt @muhammadbutt